VPN Review: IPVanish

 IPVanish offers live chat, email, and telephone support.

 The support center's FAQs are only available in English as of the time of writing.
 At least here, IPVanish could take a look at its user base, and invest in translating these guides to their mother tongues.
-Even (blindly) selecting the most common languages in the world, French, Spanish, Hindi, Chinese, Russian, and Arabic would be a good start.
+Even (blindly) selecting the most common languages in the world, French, Spanish, Hindi, Chinese, and Arabic would be a good start.
 The 24/7 live chat is a nice feature though.

 Pricing